Health Plan Options

 MAPD plans provide an alternative to Original Medicare coverage.

 If you are eligible for Medicare and have both Part A and Part B coverage, you may qualify to enroll in a Medicare Advantage Plan.
 These plans include drug coverage and typically offer more services than Original Medicare.
-All PMG providers accept MAPD plans.
+All DHMN providers accept MAPD plans.

 Preferred Provider Organizations (PPOs)